 Ownership and charitable status

-Our charitable purpose (ie the reason why we exist) is:
+Our charitable purpose is:

 To advance the education of the public by providing and assisting in the provision of higher education facilities in Cornwall.

 As an exempt charity, any financial surpluses that we make through commercial activities (either directly or through our subsidiary commercial company, Cornwall Plus Ltd) can only be used for our main charitable purpose.

 Our decision-making structure reflects both our joint ownership by Falmouth and the UoE and also our role as their service delivery partner.